brandon-bethke-neudesic/bpm/README.md

 The option `--skipnpm` will skip the package manager install phase.

+The option `--remoteurl=https://host/path.git` will cause bpm to use the specified url as the remote url for all relative path rather than the remote name.

 Supported Package Managers

 bpm supports npm and yarn.
 To specify a package manger use the --pkgm= option.
 By default npm is used.